 Home buyers should have a radon test done as part of their home purchasing contract.
-In View charges $100 for a radon test if it’s performed in conjunction with a whole home inspection. ($125 for a radon test only) If levels come back above 4.0 pCi/L, negotiations usually end up with sellers paying for remediation.
+In View charges $100 for a radon test if it’s performed in conjunction with a whole home inspection. ($125 for a radon test only) If levels come back above 4.0 pCi/L, sellers generally pay for remediation.

 In View Inspection utilizes the fastest most professional electronic continuous radon monitoring system available.
 Radon readings are taken every hour along with temperature, barometric pressure, and several other tamper detection sensors.
-Readings are collected by smartphone and sent to a lab for professional analysis and a detailed PDF report is automatically delivered by e-mail to our clients and/or their Realtor within an hour after the conclusion of the 48 hour test period.
+At the conclusion of the 48 hour test period, readings are collected by smartphone and emailed immediately as a detailed PDF report to our clients and/or their Realtor.

 You can read more about radon from the EPA at: